xarray-contrib/minimum-dependency-versions/README.md

   overrides:
     # override the policy for specific packages
     package3: 0.3.1
+  # these packages are completely ignored
+  exclude:
+    - package1
+    - package2
+    - ...
   # these packages don't fail the CI, but will be printed in the report as a warning
   ignored_violations:
     - package4